lrosenthol/json-formula-cpp/jsoncons/README.md

 jsoncons is free but welcomes support to sustain its development.
 If you find this library helpful, please consider making a [one time donation](https://paypal.me/jsoncons?locale.x=en_US) or becoming a [:heart: sponsor](https://github.com/sponsors/danielaparker).

+As the `jsoncons` library has evolved, names have sometimes changed.
+To ease transition, jsoncons deprecates the old names but continues to support many of them.
+The deprecated names can be suppressed by defining the macro `JSONCONS_NO_DEPRECATED`, and doing so is recommended for new code.

 ## Extensions

 - [bson](doc/ref/bson/bson.md) implements decode from and encode to the [Binary JSON](http://bsonspec.org/) data format.